-Later in time a fourth form of marriage developed which essentially left the authority over the bride with her father ("patria potestas").
-This type of marriage essentially freed the bride once her father died and although at first the authority over her passed to the husband this increasingly weakened until eventually women were essentially free to do what they wished with whatever inheritance they might have.
+Later in time, a fourth form of marriage developed which essentially left the authority over the bride with her father (“patria potestas“).
+This type of marriage essentially freed the bride once her father died and although at first the authority over her passed to the husband this increasingly weakened until it essentially gave women freedom to act as they wished with their own property.
 Divorce became correspondingly more frequent.

 These three forms of marriage gave different degrees of rights and correspondingly different degrees of difficulty in divorce.
-The last of the three, Usus (very appropriately named!) was particularly common amongst the plebeians.
+The last of the three, Usus (very appropriately named!) was particularly common among the plebeians.

 The purpose of marriage was quite plainly that of ensuring the family’s descendency and the solidity of the family nucleus and hence of Roman society itself.
 As such the Romans were at great pains to regulate marriage through a specific section of law called “ius connubii“, marital law.

 Marital law regulated a variety of aspects.
 For example since the earliest days of the city it established who was and wasn’t allowed to marry.
 More is said in the law pages…..

 As with funerals, the ancient roman marriage ceremony differed according to class and rank.
 The full shebang was a privilege of the noble Patricians.